 Chemistry is an experimental science that combines academic study with the acquisition of practical and investigational skills.
 It is called the central science, as chemical principles underpin both the physical environment in which we live and all biological systems.

 Chemistry can be divided broadly into three areas of study: Inorganic Chemistry, Organic Chemistry and Physical Chemistry.
 Inorganic Chemistry deals with the chemistry of selected elements and their compounds, chosen to illustrate the various patterns of behaviour and the relationship between structure and properties which are an essential part of an overall view of chemistry.
-Organic Chemistry is concerned with the study of selected compounds of carbon with an emphasis on the means by which reactions occur between them allowing for the synthesis of more complex modules; a variety of homologous series are studied and an introduction to modern analytical and spectroscopic techniques is also included here.
-Physical Chemistry deals with the more quantitative side of the theory and laws involved in Chemistry.
+Organic Chemistry is concerned with the study of selected compounds of carbon with an emphasis on how reactions occur between them, allowing for the synthesis of more complex molecules; compounds containing a variety of functional groups are studied and an introduction to modern analytical and spectroscopic techniques is also included here.
+Physical Chemistry deals with the more quantitative side of the theory and the physical laws underpinning Chemistry.

-The course is normally taught by two subject specialists over a number of periods per week in a mixture of theory and practical lessons that link to the topic being covered.
+The course is normally taught by two subject specialists over seven of periods per week in a mixture of theory and practical lessons that link to the topic being covered.
 Practical work is very important in Chemistry and a large proportion of the course is taken up with work related to the topics being covered.
-The chemistry laboratories where pupils have their lessons are well equipped to maximise the opportunities to bring chemistry off the page and into life.
-The science department will embark on a 4 year program of upgrades equipping pupils with an enviable environment in which to learn.
+The new chemistry laboratories are well equipped to maximise the opportunities to bring chemistry off the page and into life.
+The Dyson building will provide a wonderful environment for the study of the sciences and build on the links with maths, computing, design and engineering.

 The Diploma Programme chemistry course includes the essential principles of the subject but also, through selection of options, allows some flexibility to tailor the course to meet the needs of the pupils.
 The course is available at both standard level (SL) and higher level (HL), and therefore accommodates pupils who wish to study Science in higher education and those who do not.